Pugijsons/Pugijsons/README.md

 * Looking to learn and polish my skills.

-* Currently learning React, HTML and CSS.
+* Currently learning React and Angular.

 * Contact me at : https://www.linkedin.com/in/harijs-pugacs/